caproic acidca·pro·ic acid

 a colorless, liquid fatty acid, CH(CH)COOH, found in butter and other animal fats and used in the manufacture of esters

-Origin: capro- (for Classical Latin caper, goat: see capriole) plush -ic: so named from its smell
+Origin of caproic acidcapro- (for Classical Latin caper, goat: see capriole) + -ic: so named from its smell

-A liquid fatty acid, CH3(CH2)4COOH, found in animal fats and oils or synthesized and used in the manufacture of pharmaceuticals and flavorings.
+An odorous liquid fatty acid, C6H12O2, found in milk fat and plant oils or synthesized and used in the manufacture of pharmaceuticals and flavorings.
+Also called hexanoic acid .